 Remote.co is another large remote job site covering a variety of fields, not just programming jobs.

-Yes, they also have programming and web design jobs.
-So this remote job search engine is worth a look if you’re in those fields, too.
+They also have programming and web design jobs.
+So this remote job search engine is worth a look in those fields, too.

 But this site is also a fantastic choice if you’re coming from a background that isn’t always shown much attention on other remote job boards (like legal, accounting, etc.)